-Many traders today make the mistake of venturing into options trading with a very limited understanding or appreciation of the various options trading strategies that they can utilize.
-They fail to realize that without a proper strategy, the likelihood of making bad trades and loosing money increases significantly, resulting in self doubt and dwindling confidence in their trading abilities.
+Many new traders today make the mistake of venturing into options trading with a very limited understanding or appreciation of the various options trading strategies that they can utilize.
+They fail to realize that without a proper strategy, the likelihood of making bad trades and loosing money increases significantly, resulting in self-doubt and dwindling confidence in their trading abilities.
 They may start to believe that they aren’t good enough, or that they can’t be as successful as other traders.
 However, that’s not necessarily the case.
 Many successful traders are simply utilizing the right options trading strategy which you too can start learning about today.

 The main purpose of a trading strategy is to help you limit your risk exposure and maximize your returns, and if you don’t have one this could prove to be very costly.
 Popular trading strategies include Covered calls, Married Put Strategy, Long Straddle Strategy, Long Strangle Strategy, Protective Collar Strategy, Bear Put Spread, Long Call Butterfly Spread and Iron Butterfly.
 However, this article will focus on some basic options trading strategies for beginners, such as selling covered calls, buying protective puts, and buying the put.

-Options Trading Strategies for beginners
+Effective Options Trading Strategies for beginners

 Selling covered calls